svaillancourt/Javascript-Examples/readme.txt

 switch	Marks a block of statements to be executed, depending on different cases try ... catch	Implements error handling to a block of statements var	Declares a variable

+JavaScript Variables

+var x, y, z;       // How to declare variables x = 5; y = 6;      // How to assign values z = x + y;         // How to compute values